Clairvaux Newsletter

 We can no longer give any medication eg. panadol, antibiotics, antihistamines, creams etc to your child at school unless these forms are filled out.

-These forms are available from the office and also on our website under Our School - Policies/Forms to download.
+These forms are available from the office and also on our website under Welbeing, to download.

 To update your child's medical information on PAM, please see these instructions